 Understanding that the impostor is here to help you, not hurt you is critically important.
 Continue to foster that perspective by setting new ground rules.
 What the impostor is saying isn’t hurtful, it’s helpful.
 When it tells you can’t do it, it’s actually saying you can just be careful of XYZ.
 Focus on switching this perspective and understanding the motive of the impostor.
 The more you do it, the less you will have to because your brain will begin to automatically interpret the messages this way.

 3 | Stay positive

 Now breathe.
 It’s time to start helping yourself back on your feet, with a newfound friend by your side.
 Positive affirmations work.
 They tell your brain what you need to hear, and help you reinterpret what your impostor is saying.
 So say them often.
 You can download my 365 positive affirmations guide and say a different one each day, or pick your favorite and say it over and over.
 Just keep saying it until you understand it as the truth.

 It’s time to keep going.
-You have a new ally by your side.
+You have a new ally on your side.
 One that doesn’t want to see you fail, one that only speaks the truth no matter how painful.
 One that will never leave you.
 Stop trying to force it into a box, listen to it.
 It’s warning you about the failures in the opportunities you are chasing.
 Not because you shouldn’t chase it, because by heading off failures before they happen you can learn more, and grow faster than you ever thought possible.

 My impostor is my closest friend.
-Once I learned what she was warning me of, I was able to prepare for issues I didn’t see coming.
+Once I learned what she was warning me off, I was able to prepare for issues I didn’t see coming.
 I was able to expand my world and dream bigger.
 And that moment of breaking down on the side of the road?
 A distant memory we can laugh at.
 It can still be terrifying hearing how I might fail, but its a confidence boost each time we don’t now.